infi-defi/2d-platformer/README.md

 # What dis?
-Platformer esc type of game made in Godot for learning purposes.
+Platformer-esque type of game made in Godot for learning purposes.

 # Planned features
 - [x] add death animation